ivcap-works/ivcap-docs/developer-guide/Index.md

 Access to input artifacts, data, or generated output is provided via the REST API methods.
 The complexity of using the API is abstracted with the Python SDK, and the CLI.

+*_Is / will there be a QA check / code review & approval or similar for services built by the service providers?
+If so, How does a service provider submit their service for review and subsequent approval?_*

+#### Service provider

+Onboard as a service provider to build and register analytics services for the IVCAP platform.
+*How does a service provider onboard?*
+User your provider ID that is assigned to you when you onboard to register your services with IVCAP.

+Services providers can use the SDK and CLI to simplify and accelerate building and registering services.

+*_What resources are made available to the service providers?
+Will they get the source code for the SDK?, CLI?, Sample service?_*

+Service providers are responsible for their own build and test environments

 #### Discovering a service

 Discover services using the service description information and the SDK, CLI, or the API.
 (The SDK and the CLI abstract and simplify the complexity of the API calls)